SSProve/ssprove/README.md

 | async-put-lhs     | `r_put_lhs`           |
 | restore-pre-lhs   | `r_restore_lhs`       |

-Finally the "bwhile" / "do-while" rule is proven as `bounded_do_while_rule` in [rules/RulesStateProb.v].
+Finally, the "bwhile" / "do-while" rule is proven as `bounded_do_while_rule` in [rules/RulesStateProb.v].

 ### More Lemmas and Theorems for packages